Word@Work, Let God's Word energise your working day!

 Matthew 20:8-12

-God is very generous; but God's people are sometimes envious of His big-heartedness to others.
+God is very kind and generous.
+But God's people are sometimes envious of His big-heartedness to others.
 Jesus told a parable about the kingdom of heaven, likening it to a vineyard with manual labourers.
-The men hired at the beginning of the day agreed a fixed wage, but later additions to the workforce were only promised a 'fair wage' (Matthew 20:4).
-However things did not turn out as expected.
+The men hired at the beginning of the day agreed a fixed wage, but later additions to the workforce were only promised a 'fair wage' (Matthew 20:1-7).
+However, things did not turn out as expected.

 Envy Hates Generosity To Others